Could Tariffs Replace Your Taxes?

 Commentary

-Last month, former U.S. president and 2024 presidential candidate Donald J. Trump laid out key pillars of his policy proposals in a speech at The Economic Club of New York.
+Last month, former U.S. president Donald J. Trump laid out key pillars of his policy proposals in a speech at The Economic Club of New York.
 Given the audience, Trump focused more on economic and financial matters than he typically does in campaign speeches.
 One intriguing idea that Trump floated was the possibility of replacing or substantially reducing individual and corporate income taxes with tariffs on foreign imports.
 The question arises, would this be practicable?
 If so, to what extent?

-From 1868 until 1913, 90 percent of all U.S. government revenue came from excise taxes on liquor, beer, wine, and tobacco.
-Once prohibition became law under the eventually repealed 18th Amendment, and as the size of the federal government grew exponentially in later years, the government turned toward income taxes as the primary source of revenue.
-Today, the United States raises about $4.5 trillion in revenue a year.
+Today, the United States raises about $4.5 trillion in revenue per year.
 Of this amount, half comes from individual income taxes, and an additional 36 percent comes from Social Security and Medicare taxes.
 Corporations pay about 10 percent of total U.S. taxes.
 Customs duties make up $70 billion of tax revenue, a drop in the bucket.
 Excise taxes and customs duties each represent only 2 percent of total U.S. tax revenue.

 Over the past generation, the idea of free trade moved from being an aspirational principle to a dogmatic doctrine of U.S. foreign policy.
-Somewhere along the way, Free Trade Maximalists forgot that free trade presupposes fair trade.
+Somewhere along the way, free trade maximalists forgot that free trade presupposes fair trade.
 The academics and economists who modeled the benefits of free trade always assumed that trading nations are honest and deal fairly with one another.
 That has not proven to be the case in the harsh realities of global commerce.
 The United States has repeatedly been on the losing end of the bargain against its foreign competitors in the marketplace.

 China, which represented nearly half of the then-$900 billion U.S. trade deficit as recently as 2018, has proven to be a repeat offender when it comes to trade.
 China has been guilty of widespread currency manipulation, rampant corporate espionage and intellectual property theft, subsidizing national champions for export to U.S. markets, lending to these same companies at artificially low interest rates, and closing off the Chinese domestic market to U.S. companies.

 Then and now, the primary objection to tariffs has been retaliation.
-That is, the idea that there would be a tit-for-tat response from the target country that would hurt American interests.
+That is, the idea that there would be a tit-for-tat response from the target country that would hurt U.S. interests.
 These fears have, to date, been unfounded.
 As it turns out, China’s economy depends heavily on the U.S. market.
-China needs the American consumer as much as or more than we need it.
+China needs the American consumer as much as or more than we need China.
 Despite vociferous diplomatic protests, and some token retaliatory tariffs of their own, China essentially backed down and continued to profitably ship to the United States even with heightened tariffs.
 China realized that the game was up and that it was going to have to deal with its most important trade partner on a more level playing field.

 While the United States succeeded in reducing the trade deficit with China (which represented 26 percent of the total trade deficit in 2023, down from 48 percent in 2018), it did so in part by shifting a substantial portion of its imports to Vietnam, another communist country that, while not as hostile to U.S. interests as China, cannot be called a close ally or loyal partner of the United States.
 Still, the total U.S. goods trade deficit has continued to grow, reaching $1.1 trillion in 2023.